ClinSeq/autoseq-snakemake/docs/quick_start.md

 **Software Requirements:**

-Most of the softwares used for Next Generation Sequencing Data Analysis were specifically designed to be compatible with Linux based environment.
-Hence it is crutial to have any flavors of Linux operating system.
-Although, we recommend installing Ubuntu 22.04.
-Additionally, you also need to install dependencies python, singularity and conda to run this tool.
+To run autoseq pipeline, we need some dependencies which are python, conda, and singularity (optional).
 We highly recommend using singularity containers since it avoids most of the dependency conflicts which can arise if you are using conda environment.

 **Dependencies:**